 You might be looking for a small apartment close to your office or university and require certain amenities such as a washing unit, a dishwasher, and a dryer.
 Many people would also prefer to live in an area that has close access to public transportation, parks, gyms, or shopping centers.

 You won’t always find everything you are looking for, and the key here is to weigh all your options and needs and then choose the most suitable outcome.
-To make your apartment search easy and efficient, given below are five helpful tips:
+To make your apartment living search easy and efficient, given below are five helpful tips:

 - Set A Budget